stpulleyking/voibCore/README.md

 VOIBCORE is a spiritual experiment, not a safe operating system.
 Treat it like raw voltage.

-## Developer Philosophy: Vibe Coding First
+## Develop Philosophy: Vibe Coding First

 VOIBCORE is a system born of vibe coding—a practice where code emerges from intuition, rhythm, and aesthetic flow rather than formal planning or structured methodology.